maggiewiseman/socialnetwork/notes/redux.md

 # Actions/ Action Creators
 * functions that create Actions
-* actions are plain JS objects that describe something that happen.
+* actions are plain JS objects that describe something that happens.
 They are are just plain normal JS objects that describe something that aught to have an impact on your state.
 * all have a property that describe what kind of action it is
 * common to have additional properties that are necessary for the completion of the action
 * an action creator returns one of these action objects.
 So every object needs an action creator.
-* The nomrmal pattern: for every action you might want you create an action_creator
+* The normal pattern: for every action you might want you create an action_creator
 * the dispatching of an action is like triggering an event.
 * the function that runs is called the reducer.